-(b) In filling supervisory vacancies, the determining factors will be ability, performance, and relevant qualifications.
-These three factors will be given equal weight.
+(b) In filling supervisory vacancies, the determining factors will be ability, performance, cultural competence, and relevant qualifications.
+These four factors will be given equal weight.
 Where these factors are relatively equal, seniority will be the determining factor.

-(c) Where the ability, qualifications and performance of the internal applicants is clearly insufficient for a posted position, the Employer may appoint an external applicant with the required ability and qualifications whose references indicate a suitable level of performance.
+(c) Where the ability, cultural competence, qualifications and performance of the internal applicants is clearly insufficient for a posted position, the Employer may appoint an external applicant with the required ability and qualifications whose references indicate a suitable level of performance.